filecoin-project/lotus-docs/content/en/storage-providers/setup/prerequisites.md

 ## Prerequisites

-### Basic Prerequisites

-Please make sure that the following prerequites are met whether you are planning to run the lotus miner on the same machine as lotus daemon or a different machine.
+Please make sure that the following prerequites are met whether you are planning to run the `lotus miner` on the same machine as the lotus daemon or a different machine.

 1. Install the latest stable [Nvidia drivers and Cuda]({{< relref "../../tutorials/lotus-miner/cuda" >}}) if you have an Nvidia card on your machine.
 Nvidia cards have a better performance with Cuda when compared to OpenCL.
 2. Make sure you have followed the instructions to [install the Lotus suite]({{< relref "../../lotus/install/prerequisites" >}}) to build the `lotus-miner` binary.
 Make sure that you have built Lotus with "Native Filecoin FFI" and exported the following variable to compile FFI to use Cuda if using Nvidia cards.